GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Experiments

 \subsection{Datasets}

-\textbf{NuScenes}~\cite{nuscenes} dataset provides 1000 sequences of driving scenes collected with 6 surrounding cameras, 1 LiDAR, 5 radars and 1 IMU.
+\textbf{NuScenes}~\cite{nuscenes} dataset provides 1000 sequences of driving scenes collected with 6 surrounding cameras, 1 LiDAR and 5 radars.
 Each sequence lasts 20 seconds and is annotated at a frequency of 2$\rm Hz$. \textbf{SurroundOcc}~\cite{surroundocc} and \textbf{Occ3D}~\cite{tian2024occ3d} both provide semantic occupancy annotation for nuScenes dataset, each including 700 and 150 scenes for training and validation respectively, for 18 classes (i.e., 16 semantics, 1 noise class and 1 empty).
 Differently, SurroundOcc partitions each scene within the range of $[-50\rm{m}, 50\rm{m}] \times [-50\rm{m}, 50\rm{m}] \times [-5\rm{m}, 3\rm{m}]$ into voxels with a resolution of $0.5\mathrm{m}$, whereas Occ3D divides a scene within $[-40\rm{m}, 40\rm{m}] \times [-40\rm{m}, 40\rm{m}] \times [-1\rm{m}, 5.4\rm{m}]$ into voxels with a resolution of $0.4\mathrm{m}$.
 A camera visibility mask is also provided in Occ3D.

-\textbf{RELLIS-3D}~\cite{rellis3d} dataset is a multi-modal off-road driving dataset containing RGB images, LiDAR point clouds, stereo images, GPS and IMU data. \textbf{WildOcc}~\cite{wildocc} provides the first off-road occupancy annotation on the RELLIS-3D, which are split into 7399/1249/1399 frames for training, validation and testing respectively.
+\textbf{RELLIS-3D}~\cite{rellis3d} dataset is a multi-modal off-road driving dataset collected by a Clearpath Warthog robot containing RGB images, LiDAR point clouds, stereo images, GPS and IMU data. \textbf{WildOcc}~\cite{wildocc} provides the first off-road occupancy annotation on the RELLIS-3D, which are split into 7399/1249/1399 frames for training, validation and testing respectively.
 The annotation is in the range of $[-20\rm{m}, 0\rm{m}] \times [-10\rm{m}, 10\rm{m}] \times [-2\rm{m}, 6\rm{m}]$, where each voxel has a resolution of $0.2\mathrm{m}$ and labeled as one of 9 classes (7 semantics, 1 other class and 1 empty).
-WildOcc~\cite{wildocc} is used to evaluate the performance of our model on off-road scenes with a LiDAR-monocular setting.
+WildOcc~\cite{wildocc} is used to evaluate the performance of our model in complex off-road environments and with a monocular-LiDAR sensor configuration.